PranavRudra/CMSC433/Lecture12.md

 ```

 - must have a waiting mechanism if tasks are dependent
-  - completion executor service: if you know what all the tasks are
+  - completion service: if you know what all the tasks are
   - shutdown executor: if you know when tasks will stop being submitted
   - maintain a count of unfinished tasks: need a counting mechanism like a latch